2021 Dunedin supermarket stabbing: Victims

 The man stabbed in the neck was a Corrections officer, and that his wife, a nurse, was stabbed in the back while trying to help him.
 The staff members who were stabbed were a woman, who received severe lacerations in her hands and arms, and a male manager at the supermarket.
 The mother of the latter supermarket employee said he was injured trying to stop the attack, and remained in hospital.
-One of the victims was injured so severely they had to be revived using CPR inside the supermarket.
+One of the victims required CPR inside the supermarket and later testified during sentencing that he continues to experience lasting trauma and post-traumatic stress disorder.

 Suspect

 The man who was taken into custody was described by the district commander for the Southern police district, as a "random" attacker.
 He was escorted off the premises about five to ten minutes after the attack had commenced.
 One witness claimed the man appeared to be having a psychotic episode, and another said the man was probably on drugs.

 On 11 May, the police said a 42-year-old man had been charged with four counts of attempted murder in relation to the stabbing, and would appear in the Dunedin District Court later that day.
 He was granted interim name suppression and was remanded in custody until his next court appearance on 1 June.

 On 8 December 2021, Luke James Lambert, 42, pleaded guilty to four charges of attempted murder in relation to the attack.

-On 3 May 2022, Lambert was sentenced to 13 years in prison on four counts of attempted murder.
+On 3 May 2022, Lambert was sentenced to 13 years in prison with a non-parole period of 6½ years.
 Several victims including an unidentified female Countdown supermarket worker, Jorge Fuenzalida and Vanessa Miller-Andrews also gave victim impact statements during Lambert's sentencing.
 Fuenzalida and Miller-Andrews testified about their serious injuries and suffering post-traumatic stress disorder as a result of the attack.

+Reports suggest that Lambert may have been experiencing a psychotic episode during the attack, though the court did not point to a definite motive.